denten-courses/intro-lang-comp/README.md

 structures at scale, visible across long-distances, in archival time and space.
 No prior experience is necessary to participate: the only course requirement is interest in language, history, and technology.

-## Course Structure

-3 hour sessions, 2 times a week, for 6 weeks.

-We will generally spend the first section of the week on discussing the reading and the second session on workshops and exercises, in preparation for homework.

 ## Provisional Schedule & Reading List